THJepTheDep/MazClient/README.md

+# DLL Injector for csgo [ALPHA]

+some functions might not work.

+#

+This project is still being worked on.

 # MazClient | [Mazanius.eu](https://www.mazanius.eu)

 MazClient is a Batch library for injecting .dll files easily, while its impossible to get VAC Banned.